The Messenger (2009 film): Plot

-U.S. Army staff sergeant Will Montgomery is on leave from the Iraq War.
-He has received commendation for his heroic actions during the war, but is dealing with PTSD and as a result of being wounded in combat, has a chronic condition in his left eye.
+U.S. Army Staff Sergeant Will Montgomery is on leave from the Iraq War.
+He has received commendation for his heroic actions during the war, but is dealing with PTSD and has a chronic condition in his left eye as a result of being wounded in combat.
 His only emotional connection is his childhood sweetheart Kelly, whom he was originally intent on marrying before he left for Iraq, but she could not wait for him and has since become engaged to another man.

 Before Will is to be discharged, he is dispatched as a casualty notification officer along with Captain Tony Stone as his mentor.
-Stone, a Gulf War veteran who saw no combat, is the more soldierly of the two and relays to Will the protocol for notifying next of kin of a tragedy, which includes no hugging or physical contact and no fraternizing with the grief-stricken.
-On the job, their first report is to a family that results in the deceased's mother and pregnant fianceé breaking down, with the mother slapping Stone.
-Other visits are to a man named Dale Martin who angrily throws things at Will; a woman who secretly married an enlisted man; and a Mexican man who is told through an interpreter about the death of his daughter.
+Stone, a Gulf War veteran who saw no combat, is the more soldierly of the two and relays to Will the protocol for notifying next of kin of a tragedy, which includes no speaking to anyone who is not the next of kin, using informal language, hugging, physical contact, or fraternizing with the grief-stricken.
+On the job, their first report is to a family that results in the deceased's mother and pregnant fiancée breaking down, with the mother slapping Stone.
+The next visits are to a man named Dale Martin who angrily throws items and spits at Will; a woman who secretly married an enlisted man; and a Mexican man who is told through an interpreter about the death of his daughter.
 One woman named Olivia is in considerably less visible pain after learning of her husband's death, which Stone suspects is due to her having an affair.

 In a bar, Will and Stone open up about their lives to each other.
 Will talks about Kelly rejecting him and tells Stone about his father's death due to drunk driving, along with tales of his estranged mother.
 At the mall, Will sees Olivia with her son buying clothes for her husband's funeral.
 He breaks up a fight between her and two Army recruiters attempting to enlist young people, before offering her a ride home.
 He fixes her car and becomes friendly with both her and her young son Matt.
 After hearing a voicemail from Kelly talking about her upcoming wedding, he punches a hole through his wall in a fit of rage.
 He arrives at Olivia's house and the two express affection for each other, but his attempts at physical intimacy are met with hesitancy as she tells him about how her husband mistreated her and her son.